AY2425S2-CS2103-F15-4/tp/docs/UserGuide.md

 ### Deleting a person : `del`

-Deletes the specified person from the address book.
+Deletes the specified person or a specific tag from a person in the address book.

+Format:
-Format: `del -i INDEX`
+* To delete a person: `del -i INDEX`

-* Deletes the person at the specified `INDEX`.
+* To remove a tag from a person: `del -i INDEX -tag TAG_NAME`

+Details:
-* The index refers to the index number shown in the displayed person list.
+* INDEX refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​
+* To specify multiple indexes, input indexes separated by comma (e.g. 1,2,3) or a range (e.g. 1-5)
+* TAG_NAME must match an existing tag in the person's tag list exactly.

 Examples:
 * `list` followed by `del -i 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `del -i 1` deletes the 1st person in the results of the `find` command.
+*  `del -i 3 -tag friend` removes the friend tag from the 3rd person in the address book.

 ### Clearing all entries : `clear`